About this 8-day summer itinerary

 A flexible tour: many adjustments and side trips possible

 You can adjust this itinerary in every respect, by changing the order of routes, by shortening it (refer to the shortcut presented on day 3), or by extending it.
-It’s recommended to add nights in the towns you’re most interested in, in order to explore the surroundings.
+It’s recommended to add nights in the towns you’re most interested in, to explore the surroundings.
 The travel times per day are short, allowing you to take plenty of breaks along the way and to make excursions to towns, lakes and mountains.
 We’ve listed side trip suggestions for each day.
 You’ll probably be using public transportation when making side trips, and it’s worth calculating whether a Swiss Half Fare Card will save you money.

 We’ve carefully selected hotels for all base towns.
 Each hotel is well rated, is easy to reach by car and offers parking options.
-Many are also located close to rail stations, allowing you to easily switch to public transportation for excursions.
+Many are also located close to rail stations, allowing you to switch to public transportation for excursions.
 More hotels close to Switzerland's highways can be found here.

 Planning and preparation tips

-- find up-to-date information on traffic, roads and mountain pass opening dates here;
+- find up-to-date traffic information here;

 - check weather forecasts each day before hitting the road.
 In case of weather conditions like heavy rain, thunderstorms or summer snow, driving in the mountains can be dangerous, especially if you're not skilled.
 Adjust your route to avoid mountain passes if necessary;